 - One-on-one meeting with a judge whose background best fits the winner’s article topic

-The deadline for submissions to the competition is the 20th of December.
+The deadline for submissions to the competition is the 15th January.

 All memos should be:

 - Original pieces and currently unpublished

 - Submitted with an abstract of up to 200 words and 5 keywords